keypom/keypom-docs/docs/Cookbook/drops/customizations/password.md

 ---
-sidebar_label: 'Drop Configurations'
+sidebar_label: 'Password Protection'
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Drop Configurations
+# Password Protection
 This part of the cookbook contains everything related to drops, including creating a drop, password protecting it, and utilizing Keypom arguments.
 ## Getting Started
 For the cookbook, you will need the following installed.